vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 **Other Techniques**

-Other scalable techniques that can solve this problem are robust ``PCA`` and isolation forest.
+Other scalable techniques that can solve this problem are robust :py:func:`~verticapy.machine_learning.vertica.PCA` and isolation forest.

 Conclusion
 -----------